 More Dog Breeds and Further Research

 As with any breed, if you think the German shepherd dog is right for you, be sure to do plenty of research before you get one.
-Talk to other GSD owners, reputable breeders, and rescue groups to learn more.
+Talk to other owners, reputable breeders, and rescue groups to learn more.

-If you’re interested in similar breeds, look into these to compare the pros and cons.
+If you’re interested in similar breeds, look into these breeds to compare the pros and cons.

-Explore more of the dog breeds out there.
-With a little research, you can find the right one to bring home.
+There's a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!

 German shepherd's can run up to 30 miles per hour.